Shrushrita/Testing-Community/README.md

 # Testing Community

 This year I have been very intersted in being a part of a larger testing community, be it at my workplace or some group or communities.
 I am still researching and trying to make list of everything that I am interested in.
+I am planning to remain active for upcoming years as well.

 ## Testing Communities